 If you’re planning to build a new website, you’ll need to register a domain name.
-Consisting of a unique string of letters, numbers, and hyphens, it will reflect your website’s location on the internet.
+Consisting of a unique string of letters, numbers, and hyphens, it will reflect your website’s online location.
 Users can enter the domain name to visit your site rather than typing your website’s Internet Protocol (IP) address in their web browser.

 In addition to helping users find your website, the domain name can affect your site’s search rankings.
 By understanding the role domain names play in search engine optimization (SEO), you can choose the right one for your website.

 Exact Match Domains EMDs

-Some webmasters use a domain name consisting exclusively of the primary target keyword for which they want their website to rank.
+Some webmasters use a domain name consisting exclusively of the primary target keyword they want their website to rank.
 If a webmaster wants to rank for “fuzzy blue widgets,” for instance,” they may register and use the domain name fuzzybluewidgets.com.

 Known as an exact-match domain (EMD), it’s intended to project a higher level of relevance for a website’s primary target keyword.

 If your website uses an EMD, you may assume that search engines will rank it higher for its primary target keyword because it’s included in the domain name.
 In the past, search engines rewarded websites with EMDs by ranking them higher in the search results.

 Unfortunately, it wasn’t long until web admins began abusing this tactic by building thin websites with EMDs.
 To clean up the search results, Google rolled out the EMD update in 2012.

 The EMD update targeted low-quality EMD websites by devaluing their authority and lowering their search rankings.

 Global Match Domains GEMDs

 Like EMDs, some webmasters also use a domain name consisting exclusively of the keywords they want their website to rank.
 The difference is that it includes words from multiple languages rather than just one.
 In the example above, the webmaster might register and use fuzzybluewidget.com, considered a GEMD.